-- Increase Income Eligibility to Federal Maximum: The SFY 2024 Budget increased the income eligibility from 300 percent of the federal poverty level (or \$83,250 for a family of four) to 85 percent of the state median income (or \$93,200 for a family of four) for families who apply to receive child care subsidies, so that all families (including those newly applying and those already receiving subsidies) are subject to the same income thresholds for eligibility.
+- Increase Income Eligibility to Federal Maximum: The SFY 2024 Budget increased the income eligibility from 300 percent of the federal poverty level (or \$83,250 for a family of four) to 85 percent of the state median income (or \$93,200 for a family of four) for families who apply to receive child care subsidies, so that all families are subject to the same income thresholds for eligibility.
 This is the maximum income level allowed under Federal funding.
 Under this proposal, approximately 113,000 additional children would become newly eligible for child care assistance.
-(SFY2024 Budget) - Standardize Eligibility: The SFY 2024 Budget standardizes statewide eligibility for child care assistance as the local districts currently set their own eligibility criteria which creates inconsistent access across the State.
+(SFY2024 Budget) - Standardize Eligibility: The SFY 2024 Budget standardizes statewide eligibility for child care assistance.
+Previously, districts had flexibility to set their own priority groups, which creates inconsistent access across the State.
 As part of standardization, the budget reduces the co-payment cap from ten percent to one percent of family income.
 An estimated 10 percent of families in the child care program will see a reduction in child care costs because of the standardized benefits.
 (SFY2024 Budget) - Expedite Enrollment: The SFY 2024 Budget improves access to child care subsidies by streamlining the application process for those who are in enrolled in Supplemental Nutrition Assistance Program (SNAP), the Home Energy Assistance Program (HEAP), Medicaid, and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 An estimated 83,400 children who are currently enrolled in these programs will have streamlined access to child care assistance due to these changes.
-(SFY2024 Budget) - The Budget expands access to high quality child care by increasing the child care market rate to include 80 percent of providers.
+(SFY2024 Budget) - The Budget expands access to high quality child care by increasing the child care market rate.
 This change, which was implemented via emergency regulation effective June 1, 2022, will broaden the child care options available to child care assistance families while also increasing reimbursements for child care providers.
-(SFY2023 Budget) - Supporting Pursuit of Education: To further increase access to child care for students pursuing a higher education degree, the Budget eliminated the requirement that, in addition to their schooling, an individual has to work 17.5 hours a week in order to be eligible for child care assistance.
+(SFY2023 Budget) - Supporting Pursuit of Education: To further increase access to child care for students pursuing post-secondary education, the Budget eliminated the requirement that, in addition to their schooling, an individual has to work 17.5 hours a week in order to be eligible for child care assistance.
 This change was implemented effective June 1, 2022.
-(SFY2023 Budget)
+(SFY2023 Budget) Employment/Wages